sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

     - 'SAMPLING_STRATEGIES_FILE=/etc/jaeger/sampling_strategies.json'
 ```
 ### Git configuration
+#### Git SSH configuration
 Provide your `gitserver` instance with your SSH / Git configuration (e.g. `.ssh/config`, `.ssh/id_rsa`, `.ssh/id_rsa.pub`, and `.ssh/known_hosts`--but you can also provide other files like `.netrc`, `.gitconfig`, etc. if needed) by mounting a directory that contains this configuration into the `gitserver` container.

-For example, in the `gitserver-0` container configuration in your docker-compose.yaml file, add the second volume listed below, replacing `~/path/on/host/` with the path on the host machine to the `.ssh` directory:
+For example, in the `gitserver-0` container configuration in your docker-compose.yaml file, add the volume listed in the following example, replacing `~/path/on/host/` with the path on the host machine to the `.ssh` directory:

 ```yaml
 gitserver-0: